 They can also be a curse.
-By their very definition, and additional functionality, will come at additional "work" which the server has to do.
+By their very definition, and additional functionality will come at additional "work" that the server has to do.
 They WILL make thus make your site slower than a native WordPress installation.
 You have to minimize WordPress plugins to the barest minimum to make your site faster.

 Of course - sometimes you'll need them, but you have to reach a balance between functionality and performance.

 We are of a very strong opinion that some WordPress plugins are absolutely essential (and in fact, we do post about popular products here).
 If you intend to have an online WordPress shop, you'll have to have an eCommerce plugin.

 And we also recommend a backup extension.

 You'll need to check though, which are the absolute essential plugins to your website?